1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: EMPIRICAL STUDY

 API-KG and Task-KG contain an abundance of structural knowledge for solving programming issues.
 To understand the role of know-what knowledge in API-KG and know-how knowledge in Task-KG in addressing API usage questions, we conduct an empirical study on the questions selected from Stack Overflow, and answer the following research questions: \textbf{RQ1} - \textit{If an API usage question can be solved using API-KG or Task-KG alone, we regard it as Q1; otherwise we regard it as Q2.
-What are the percentages of Q1 and Q2, respectively?} \textbf{RQ2} - \textit{Do the questions of Q1 imply the semantic relations that are not in API-KG and Task-KG?} \textbf{RQ3} - \textit{Do the questions of Q2 imply the semantic relations that are not in API-KG and Task-KG?}
+What are the percentages of Q1 and Q2, respectively?} \textbf{RQ2} - \textit{Does Q1 imply the semantic relations that are not in API-KG and Task-KG?} \textbf{RQ3} - \textit{Does Q2 imply the semantic relations that are not in API-KG and Task-KG?}